rbowsley/lamplighthelp/source/13-2-3_Using_Data_Views_to_Create_Headers.markdown

 ![Header](12.2.3a.png)

-This is a personal setting, and needs to be set-up for individual {{user}}s.
+This is a personal setting and needs to be set-up for individual {{user}}s.
 However, you can copy one operator's personal settings to another user (see [16.5.2 System Administration - Adding a New Database Operator and Editing Operator Settings](/help/index/p/16.5.2) for more details.)

 You will need to set up the data view before you can add it as a header bar (see [13.1 Creating {{Group}} Data Views](/help/index/p/13.1).)